 The Project site is actively farmed.
 There are no trees in the working area.
-No clearing and grubbing at the site is required at the solar array field.
-A few trees may need to be removed and other pruned at the farm hedgerow for the new overhead powerline.
+No clearing and grubbing at the site is required.
 Dust from construction activities can become air-borne and land on vegetation external to the working area.
 This can impact the plants ability for photosynthesis.
 Rainfall has a cleaning affect.